Pattern Discovery in Colored Strings: Skipping Algorithm

 \section{Skipping Algorithm}

-We now focus on discovering minimal $(y,d)$-unique substrings.
-As before, we build ${\cal T}(S^\rev)$ and traverse it, discovering all left-minimal $(y,d)$-unique substrings as we go, reporting only those that are minimal.
-Thus, by Proposition~\ref{prop:minimality}, we have to discover all left-minimal $(y,d+1)$-unique substrings before discovering left-minimal $(y,d)$-unique ones.
+In this section, we discuss the discovering of $(y,d)$-unique substrings that are minimal.
+As in the baseline algorithm, we build the suffix tree ${\cal T}(S^\rev)$ and, intuitively, we navigate it discovering all left-minimal $(y,d)$-unique substrings one by one, reporting only those that are minimal.
+Thus, according to Proposition~\ref{prop:minimality}, we have to discover all left-minimal $(y,d+1)$-unique substrings before discovering left-minimal $(y,d)$-unique substrings.